-- Respect: The state has adopted ambitious national-level targets and a legal and policy framework that promotes gender equality, including through a constitutional provision that prohibits gender discrimination, anti-discrimination legislation, and a national plan for promoting gender equality and preventing gender discrimination. - Protect: The state has removed provisions in laws and policies that reflect gender stereotypes in accessing health services, including requirements that women receive third-party authorization for services, and has regulated the use of conscientious objection. - Protect: The state prohibits and criminalizes violence against women and has established a mechanism to monitor and protect women from gender-based violence, including in reproductive health care settings, committed by state and non-state actors. - Fulfill: The state has taken significant and concrete measures to enable women to exercise sexual and reproductive autonomy.
-Indicators include: - Percentage of individuals who have participated in comprehensive sexuality education; - Percentage of women and girls who have access to comprehensive sexual and reproductive health services, including safe and legal abortion, all forms of modern contraception, and maternal health services: - Level of violence against women and girls, including in reproductive health facilities, disaggregated by type of violence; - Rates of implementation of judicial or administrative decisions concerning violations of reproductive rights, including through the unregulated use of conscientious objection, informal or formal third-party authorization requirements, or forced or coerced procedures without free and informed consent. - Fulfill: The state has taken significant and concrete measures to counteract the negative effects of gender stereotypes.
-Indicators include: - Monitoring the number of government officials, health care providers, and schools trained on women's rights, sexual and reproductive rights, and gender equality; 102 - Initiate a public campaign support positive public attitudes towards gender equality and women's empowerment, including attitudes about the exercise of sexual and reproductive rights; - Legislative and policy change to ensure women and girls are not removed from or unable to access school or employment due to pregnancy or sexual activity.
+- Respect: The state has adopted ambitious, clear, and assessable national-level targets and a legal and policy framework that promotes substantive gender equality. - Protect: The state has regulated the use of conscientious objection and ensured that these services are provided with the full free and informed consent of the women and girls involved, without the need for third-party authorization. - Protect: The state has harmonized and implemented all laws regulating marriage to prohibit child, early, and forced marriages and has provided women and girls with access to effective justice mechanisms that protect them against discrimination based on religious and traditional practices. - Y Fulfill: The state has taken significant and concrete measures to enable women and girls to exercise sexual and reproductive autonomy.
+Measurements include: - Percentage of women and girls who have access to comprehensive sexual and reproductive health services, without restrictions on reproductive decision-making and disaggregated for relevant groups. - Level of violence against women and girls, including in reproductive health facilities and within the family, disaggregated by type of violence. - Number of reported cases of child, early, and forced marriage and levels of responsiveness from relevant government and national human rights institutions. - Number of government officials, health care providers, and schools trained on women's rights, including sexual and reproductive rights, and substantive gender equality.107 - Initiating a public campaign to support positive public attitudes towards gender equality and women's empowerment. - Legislative and policy change to ensure women and girls are not removed from or unable to access school or employment due to pregnancy, sexual activity, or marriage.